Love is a four letter word.

-To experience even this ultimate love in time and form (that is to say, to experience love as a human), we need, well, time and form.
+To experience even this ultimate love in time and form, we need, well, time and form.

 The more work an individual has done to become conscious, to activating and harmonizing the complete spectrum of their sub-personalities, and to simply practicing awareness, the more likely that individual can remain receptive to love and experience love in its varying guises, both grand and minute.

 However, even the biggest rays of complete and transcendent love need grounding and realization through the details of our earthly story.

 The specific people, places, and circumstances that inspire love within you are not abstractions.

 The others people in your life come with their faults and foibles, as of course do you.

 In order to let love live through you, it becomes necessary to understand and encounter as real the nested layers of consciousness and identity in other people, the levels discussed in the earlier foundational articles.

 If we do not realistically confront and deal with another person’s full spectrum of identities (as we in turn express our own), the so-called relationships or group dynamics we participate in are not really relationships.
 They remain transactions, personas negotiating pleasures and pains with other personas.